 3. Commercial Monopolization (20% weight): This is where satellite imagery and machine learning come in.
 Commercial beach clubs and hotels frequently set up "ghost chairs"—dozens of empty rental loungers and umbrellas spread across public dry sand to discourage non-paying visitors.
 Our automated pipeline processes high-resolution satellite passes to calculate the percentage of public dry sand covered by commercial structures during peak hours.

 4. Crowdsourced Integrity (10% weight): Ground truth requires human eyes.
-Through the OSI PWA, visitors report real-time accessibility status, such as hostile "Private Beach" signs posted on public sand, aggressive security guards, or broken public stairs.
-These reports are filtered for anomalies and factored directly into the active score.
+Once launched, visitors will be able to report real-time accessibility status through the upcoming OSI PWA, such as hostile "Private Beach" signs posted on public sand, aggressive security guards, or broken public stairs.
+These reports will be filtered for anomalies and factored directly into the active score.

 Processing Spatial Data at Scale